XieLipeng0830/OpenJudge/docs/built_in_graders/format.md

 asyncio.run(main())
 ```

----
+## Reasoning Format Validation

+This category provides graders for validating structured reasoning outputs and agent tool calls.

-## ReasoningFormatGrader
+### ReasoningFormatGrader

-Validates that responses follow a specific reasoning format with `<think>` and `<answer>` tags.
-Essential for chain-of-thought evaluation.
+Validates that responses follow a specific reasoning format with `<think>` and `<answer>` tags, essential for chain-of-thought evaluation.
+Use this grader to enforce structured reasoning in your models, validate chain-of-thought (CoT) formatting, and ensure proper separation between the thinking process and final answers.

-**When to use:**
-- Chain-of-thought (CoT) formatting
-- Reasoning process validation
-- Training models with structured reasoning
-- Ensuring proper thought-answer separation

 **Parameters:**